 Title IV aid features grants, loans, or work-study awarded from the federal government typically based on financial need.
 Learn more here.

-78.0% of the 11,603 undergraduates at Baker College are given some type of grant aid.
-This is a total of about 9,066 students benefiting from about $4,440 per person.
+Of the 8,947 undergraduates at Baker College around 75.0% (6,674 total) receive some sort of grant aid.
+The standard number awarded was $4,866.
 The most of which are in the form of Pell Grants.